-- (a) advise the complainant in writing of the outcome; - (b) provide the complainant with the proposed redress, if applicable; and - (c) provide redress if accepted by the complainant.
+- (b) provide the complainant with the proposed redress, if applicable; and - (c) provide redress if accepted by the complainant.

 If the complainant is not satisfied with the redress offered by the Authorised Firm, it must inform the complainant of other means of resolving the Complaint and provide him with the appropriate contact details upon request.